Pro Taste

 Pulses can feed the world (they mostly already do)

 Today, 10 February, is World Pulses Day.
-Pulses, which include chickpeas, lentils, beans, soy, peanuts, and many others, are some of the most nutritious crops in Mother Nature’s pantry.
+Pulses, which include chickpeas, lentils, beans, soya, peanuts, and many others, are some of the most nutritious crops in Mother Nature’s pantry.
 Pulses are an inexpensive source of many nutrients that are vital to human health, and have the additional benefit of being an essential to sustainable agricultural practices.
 Let’s dive into the wonderful world of pulses on their special day.

 What are pulses?